 It’s been a rough few weeks for investors in the stock market and cryptocurrency, to put it mildly.
-I have some actions steps to offer in this episode.
-Tune in for one of the stock picks I’m buying during the dip, and other action steps to consider as we ride this one out.
+I have some action steps to offer in this episode.
+Tune in for one of the stock picks I’m buying during the dip and other action steps to consider as we ride this one out.

 Do you have a question you would like me to answer on the podcast?
 Follow me on IG: @indestructiblewealth and send a message, or visit me at www.myindestructiblewealth.com for more resources.